KEY POINTS:

 Sharesies KiwiSaver: What are the risks

-As Sharesies points out: “You aren’t guaranteed to make money, and you might lose the money you start with.”
+As Sharesies points out on its website: “You aren’t guaranteed to make money, and you might lose the money you start with.”

 Yes, all KiwiSaver investments involve risks.
 But they are, in the most part, risks managed by financial professionals who invest other people’s money for a living.